mayankdrvr/form_checker/README.md

 It verifies the user registration form on client side.
 Its a small module of a full stack website project.
 This project is hosted at https://register-form-checker.netlify.app/

 Project specifications-
-- Shows error message when size of username does not match the range specified
+- Shows error message when size of username does not match the range specified.
-- Uses regex for email template checking
+- Uses regex for email template checking.
-- Verifies password by asking user to enter password twice
+- Verifies password by asking user to enter password twice.
-- Passes all inputs in the form of an array to check if any field has been left blank
+- Passes all inputs in the form of an array to check if any field has been left blank.

 ## Demo